jeffskinnerbox/blog/content/ideas/conda-and-pip-for-python-and-virtual-environments.md

 Sources:
 * [Environments, Conda, Pip, aaaaah!: Managing Python environments without a headache](https://towardsdatascience.com/environments-conda-pip-aaaaah-d2503877884c)

-# Installation of Your Python Environment
+# Installation of Your Python Environment - DONE
 The following steps install Miniconda.
 Not only will Miniconda will be installed but your `bash` shell environment (specifically the files `.bashrc` or `.bash_profile`)